abhinemani/abhinemani.github.io/_lessons/3-it-spending.md

 ## Pulling out DOD, federal, state, and local spending are similar (~$53-60B)
 ![2021 US Government IT Spending Overview - Without DOD](/img/it-spend-2.png)

-So much attention goes to the feds/DC, but market opportunity is larger is state + local ($118.7B) than federal, and that number should only grow with post-COVID investments.
+So much attention goes to the feds/DC, but market opportunity is larger in [State + Local Government](https://www.govtech.com/navigator/data/2019-state-and-local-annual-it-spending.html) ($118.7B) than Federal Government, and that number should only grow with post-COVID investments...

 ### ...and it's growing
 In President Biden’s 2021 stimulus plan: additional $9 Billion for technology — specifically $200M for staffing up federal technologists.
 (More to come.)